AdaCore/training_material/courses/codepeer/010_codepeer.rst

       null;
    end Raise_Exc;

-|``raise_exc.adb:1:1: high warning: subp always fails: raise_exc fails for all possible inputs``
+| ``raise_exc.adb:1:1: high warning: subp always fails: raise_exc fails for all possible inputs``
-|``raise_exc.adb:2:4: medium warning: unused assignment into X``
+| ``raise_exc.adb:2:4: medium warning: unused assignment into X``
-|``raise_exc.adb:2:19: low: raise exception unconditional raise``
+| ``raise_exc.adb:2:19: low: raise exception unconditional raise``

 -------------------
 User Precondition
 -------------------

-A call might violate a subprogram’s specified precondition.
+A call might violate a subprogram's specified precondition.
 This specification may be written as a :ada:`pragma Precondition`, or as a :ada:`Pre` aspect in Ada 2012 syntax

 ..
    codepeer example (4.1.2 - user precondition)